hsyen23/cmake_quickstart/Lesson 4/README.md

 Without myLibrary, our executable doesn't know description of myFunc().

-Without myInterfaceLibrary, our executable isn't able to include "myFunction.h".
+Without myInterfaceLibrary, our executable isn't able to `#include "myFunction.h"`.

 # Build
 ```